Sri Lanka montane rain forests

 The Sri Lanka montane rain forests is an ecoregion found above 1,000 m in the central highlands of Sri Lanka.
 Owing to their rich biodiversity, this region is considered to be a super-hotspot within endemic hotspots of global importance.
 These forests are cooler than lowland forests and therefore they have ideal conditions for growth of cloud forests.
 These forests classifications tropical sub montane forest, tropical sub-montane and tropical upper montane.
 Half of Sri Lanka's endemic flowering plants and 51 percent of the endemic vertebrates are restricted to these forests.
 More than 34 percent of Sri Lanka's endemic trees, shrubs, and herbs can only be found in this ecoregion.
 Twisted, stunted trees are a common sight in these forests, together with many varieties of orchids, mosses and ferns.
 The trees of montane rain forests grow to a height 10–15 meters, shorter than the lowland rain forest trees.
 These high altitude forests are the catchment area for most of Sri Lanka's major rivers.

 Forest cover

 Sri Lanka's montane forests are located above 1,220 m.
 The montane rain forests cover 3,099.5 ha in total, or 0.05 percent of Sri Lanka's total area.
-These forests are found in the mountain tops, such as Pidurutalagala, Kikilimana, Meepilimana, Agrabopaththalawa, Adam's Peak and Hakgala.
+These forests are found in the mountain tops, such as Pidurutalagala, Kikilimana, Meepilimana, Agrabopaththalawa, Knuckles, Haputale, Namunukula, Lunugala, Ragala, Batalegala, Dolosbage, Ravana ella, Hantana, Hunnasgiriya, Peak Wilderness sanctuary and Hakgala.
+Ambawela, Pattipola, Ohiya, Kudahagala, Agrabopath, Bagawanthalawa, Bopattalawa are some other areas that can found montane rain forests.
 In lower elevations, at altitudes ranging 1,000–1,500 m, submontane forests occur; those forests account for 1.04 percent of the nation's area, totalling 65,793.3 ha.